 Knowles’ definition provides a linear approach to learning and sounds a little like the chapters of a train the trainer guide.
 Heutagogy takes account of intuition and concepts such as ‘double loop learning’ that are not linear and not necessarily planned.
 It may well be that a person does not identify a learning need at all but identifies the potential to learn from a novel experience as a matter of course and recognises that opportunity to reflect on what has happened and see how it challenges, disconfirms or supports existing values and assumptions.
 Heutagogy includes aspects of capability, action learning processes such as reflection, environmental scanning as understood in Systems Theory, and valuing experience and interaction with others.
 It goes beyond problem solving by enabling proactivity (Hase & Kenyon, 2001).

 There appears to be some evolutionary basis for heutagogic learning, as has been recently discovered.
 Those who are described as ADHD may also exhibit strong interests in purposively exploring their environments.
-Genetic markers have been found that that suggest a connection between these traits.
+Genetic markers have been found that suggest a connection between these traits.

 ABOUT one in 20 children (those under 18) have a group of symptoms that has come to be known as attention-deficit hyperactivity disorder (ADHD).
 About 60% of them carry those symptoms into adulthood.